Last updated 19 July 2021

-If you are at higher risk of complications due to a stroke, your age or other health conditions, the government advice is to follow stringent social distancing measures.
+If you are at higher risk of complications due to a stroke, your age or other health conditions, follow the latest government advice.
 If you're unable to work from home due to the nature of your job, talk to your employer and find out what support they can offer.

 ACAS has information for employers and employees, including people more at risk of complications.
 To talk through your options, call their helpline 0300 123 1100.
 If you’re a member of a union, speak to your rep. Read the government information for employees which includes guidance on sick pay and furlough.

-Businesses and employers should all support staff to follow the rules on social distancing and shielding.
+Businesses and employers should all support staff to follow the latest guidelines.
 This government information for employers sets out what they should do.

 If you’re self-employed

-The self-employment income support scheme provides grants for self-employed people who have lost income due to coronavirus (COVID-19).
+The self-employment income support scheme provides grants for self-employed people who have lost income due to Covid-19.
 Eligible people will be contacted by HMRC.
 You can also claim Universal Credit.

 Paying bills, rent and mortgage